Rodalit/ddos_traffic_classification/README.md

-# ddos_traffic_classification
+# DDoS Classification

-ML model for DDoS traffic classification
+A simple example of how you can use the Decision Tree to classify DDoS traffic